No matter if you scuba dive or snorkel, you certainly wouldn’t want having a foggy or leaking mask.

 Best solution?
 Common toothpaste.
 The glasses have to be thoroughly rubbed with it.
 The mask should then be left to dry before you can rub the toothpaste off with a soft cloth.
 Get an old toothbrush to get the remaining toothpaste off the corners.
 The mask can then be rinsed with water or soap.
 If you want to be on the safe side, repeat the process 1-2 times.

 Nevertheless, you should also prevent fogging before each dive.
-The easiest way is to spit in the mask just before the dive and rub the spit carefully on both glasses and rinse with water afterwards.
+The easiest way is to spit in the mask just before the dive and rub the spit carefully on both glasses and rinse with cold water afterwards.
 Alternatively, you can also use liquid soap or something similar instead.
+Do not let your mask lie in the sun right before the dive, as the glass will cool off during the dive and water will condense on the inner side.